kashishver-ma/Aws-learnings/README.md

 # aws-learnings
+# SHORT - projects for practice of AWS services
 Its a documentation where i have piled up all my learnings in the journey of AWS from beginner to advance level.

 # It consist of 6 main short Projects to understand some core Services provided by AWS.